5jt/dyalog-cookbook/manuscript/09-Documentation.md

 ADoc is an acronym for _automatic documentation_ generation.
 It works on classes and namespaces.

-In its most basic function, it lists methods, properties and fields (functions, operators and variableas) and requires no comments in the code.
+In its most basic function, it lists methods, properties and fields (functions, operators and variables) and requires no comments in the code.

 In its more powerful function, it composes an HTML page from header comments in the code.
 Honouring Markdown conventions, it provides all the typographical features you need for documentation.